If you have never sat in an emergency exit row seat you might be wondering why someone would ever choose to sit in those rows.

 If the individual is “less than 15 years of age or lacks the capacity to perform one or more of the applicable functions [ . . . ] without the assistance of an adult companion, parent, or other relative” they may not be seated in the emergency exit row.

-This is a major reason why unaccompanied minors are not allowed in the seats.
+This is a major reason why unaccompanied minors are not allowed in these seats.

-If “[t]he person lacks the ability to read and understand instructions required by this section and related to emergency evacuation provided by the certificate holder in printed or graphic form or the ability to understand oral crew commands” they may be unable to be seated.
+If “[t]he person lacks the ability to read and understand instructions… in printed or graphic form or the ability to understand oral crew commands” they may be unable to be seated.

 In other words, if you have a visual impairment, you’re not allowed to sit in the emergency exit row.